OlavHN/comoyo.github.com/_posts/2012-07-27-backbone-on-websockets.md

 As you can see from the above code, we serialize our objects into the store.
 This is due to localStorage not being able to store objects natively, but being pretty good at storing strings.

-## Talking to Backbone
+### Talking to Backbone

 Although Backbone is designed for AJAX REST APIs out of the box, it supports any kind of backend through [an extremely simple synchronization interface](http://backbonejs.org/#Sync).
-We simply set `Backbone.sync` to an object responding to the basic CRUD operations -- _create_, _read_, _update_ and _delete_.
+We simply set `Backbone.sync` to a function that in some way can handle the basic CRUD operations -- _create_, _read_, _update_ and _delete_.

 Let's add a `sync` method to our store, along with some helper methods.

-_Note: We're using a read-only API, so we don't really handle writing to the store.
-It should, however, be easy enough to implement by triggering a change event._
+_**Note:** We're using a read-only API, so we don't really handle writing to the store.
+It should, however, be easy enough to implement by triggering a change event resulting in an appropriate backend call._

 {% highlight coffeescript %}
 class Store